Mogo: Prophecy

 In Tales of the Green Lantern Corps Annual #2 (1986), a prophecy narrated to Abin Sur suggests that Mogo will be the last Green Lantern.
 In a battle with the "Empire of Tears", Ranx the Sentient City will explode a blink-bomb within Mogo's core, killing the sentient planet and ending the Green Lantern Corps forever.

 When the Corps is rebuilt again, many Lanterns gain partners.
-Mogo teams up with Bzzd, an insect-sized Lantern.
-Bzzd is killed battling Mongul II.
+Mogo teams up with Bzzd, an insect-like Lantern who is later killed battling Mongul II.